YAIxPOZAlabs/Improving-TrXL-for-ComMU/README.md

  2. Train a classification model with 'Real Dataset' which we call 'Real Model'
  3. Train a classification model with 'Fake Dataset' which we call 'Fake Model'
  4. For each lable (meta data) we compare the performance of 'Fake Model' and 'Real Model' on ComMU validation set

+ From the above procedure we can obtain CAS for a certain label (meta) we want to evaluate.
+If the difference between the accuracy of the 'Fake Model' and 'Real Model' is low, it means our generation model has captured the data distribution w.r.t the certain label well.
+ For our experiments on vanila Transformer-XL, Transformer-XL with GE and Transformer-XL with SL, we calculate CAS on all 11 labels.
+However, some labels such as Number of Measure, Time Signature or Rhythm are usuited for evaluation.
+Therfore we select BPM, KEY, PITCH RANGE, GENRE and TRACK-ROLE and calculate the Normalized Mean Classification Accuracy Difference Score denoting it as CADS.
+We obtain CADS as the following.

 <p align="center">
 <img width="80%" src="https://user-images.githubusercontent.com/73946308/225903685-b8680fe4-4c31-4456-88d0-501cbb1d509a.png"/>
 </p>

 - To compute Classicication Accuracy Score of Generated Music conditioned with certain meta data